François Élie Roudaire

-François Élie Roudaire (born 6 August 1836 in Gueret and deceased 14 January 1885 in Gueret) was a French author, military officer and geographer.
+François Élie Roudaire (6 August 1836, Guéret – 14 January 1885, Guéret) was a French author, military officer and geographer.
 He, along with Ferdinand de Lesseps, was a proponent of creating an inland Sahara Sea by flooding areas of the Sahara Desert which were below sea level.

 Early life and military career

 Roudaire was born into a middle-class family.
-His father, François Joseph Roudaire, was director of the Natural History Museum of Gueret.
+His father, François Joseph Roudaire, was director of the Natural History Museum of Guéret.
 After classical studies in his hometown, François Élie turned towards a scientific career in the army.
 He entered the Ecole Spéciale Militaire de Saint-Cyr in 1854.
 In 1864, he was assigned to Algeria as an officer surveyor, given the task of creating a geodesic and topographic survey of the colony.
 Operating south of Biskra, in Constantine Province, he explored the region's chotts, and was one of the first to accurately measure their depth, noting that many lay below sea level.